 An appointment will involve me taking a case history to get to know your background and to give me an idea about what might the issue might be.
 I will then assess you, looking at your posture and for any potential causes of the issue.

 During the treatment I may use massage, mobilisation and / or manipulation techniques.
 I often also use ultrasound.
 I tailor the treatment to the patient so feel free to tell me if you don't like something and I can adapt the treatment.

 My aim is to get you better and feeling 'yourself' again as quickly as possible.
-I might also get you involved in the healing process by giving you stretches if I think that they will help.
-This hopefully cuts down on treatment time and therefore saves you money long term!
+I might also get you involved in the healing process by giving you lots of postural advice and stretches if I think that they will help.
+I will also look at what you do in your daily life so that I can determine what you are doing to aggravate issues.
+All of this hopefully cuts down on treatment time and therefore saves you money long term!

 Osteopathy and Pregnancy